 Here is a graphic depicting more than two dozen planets that I helped to confirm, led by my former PhD student, Jason Steffen:

-We recently discovered two planets that orbit closest to one another of any planets found to date, Kepler-36:
+We discovered two planets that orbit closest to one another of any planets found to date, Kepler-36:

 exoplanet HD 189733b: